 by Jessica Gezon

-Fountains and birdbaths: Outdoor fountains add the relaxing sounds of running water to any setting.
-Fountains range in size from tabletop rock designs to large pieces of public art.
+Outdoor fountains add the relaxing sounds of running water to any setting.
+They range in size from tabletop rock designs to large pieces of public art.
 Outdoor fountains help create a sense of privacy by masking traffic and other noises.
-When choosing an outdoor fountain, first consider the size and how it will fit into your garden decor.
+When choosing one, first consider the size and how it will fit into your garden decor.
 Most yards will accommodate a larger pedestal fountain while a smaller fountain will create a focal point in a flower garden.
 Be aware of how much water noise you want; the water noise increases with the length of the waterfall.

 - Bird feeders and birdbaths: